 We are located at 1610 E. Williams St. in Apex — On Highway 55 near US 1 (across the street from Bojangle’s).
 Conveniently only miles from most of the Triangle’s major highways, US HWY 1, HWY 64, I-540, Triangle Expressway and I-40.
-Centrally located in the heart of the Triangle so anyone from Chapel Hill, Durham, Raleigh, Wake Forest, Fuquay Varina, Cary, Holly Springs, Morrisville and even places like Fayetteville, Sanford, Greenville and Rocky Mount should not feel left out.
+Centrally located in Sanford so anyone from Chapel Hill, Durham, Raleigh, Wake Forest, Fuquay Varina, Cary, Holly Springs, Morrisville, Fayetteville, Greenville and Rocky Mount should not feel left out.

 Is TurboTime affiliated with Subaru of America?